osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 * increase the `max_connections` settings in your database configuration, or
 * reduce the number of threads with the `--number-processes=THREADS` command line option of osm2pgsql.

+*Version >= 1.11.0*{:.version} The number of connections does not depend on the number of tables any more.
+The default number of connections allowed in PostgreSQL should be enough for most use cases.

 ### Using a Template Database